hostnet/accessor-generator-plugin-lib/README.md

 that a getter and a settter method will be generated.
 Adders and Removers will be generated when the type is iterable (e.g. DoctrineCollection or array).

-##Installation
+## Installation

 Add `hostnet/accessor-generator-plugin` to your `composer.json` and run `php composer.phar update hostnet/accessor-generator-plugin`

 If you want to invoke generation after installing you can run `php composer.phar dump-autoload`.
-Try adding -vv for more verbosity.
+Try adding `-vv` to the dump-autoload command for more verbosity.